Customising your themes and palettes

 gridExtra::grid.arrange(ggpre, ggpost, ncol = 2)

-Viridis is used for continuous scales and you can use viridis like this in ggplot2:
+Viridis is used for continuous scales, and you can use viridis like this in ggplot2:

 ggplot(data = cars, aes(x = dist, y = speed)) +

-geom_point(aes(size = speed, colour = speed)) +
+geom_point(aes(size = speed, color = speed)) +

-scale_colour_viridis_c(option = "D") + # _c is for continuous; "D" is for palette option
+scale_color_viridis_c(option = "D") + # `_c` is for continuous; "D" is for the palette option

 project_theme() + # I use the project theme I've defined above

-guides(colour = "legend")
+guides(color = "legend")

-Brewer is used for discrete scales and to use it color brewer, do this:
+ColorBrewer is used for discrete scales, and to use it, ColorBrewer, do this:

 ggplot(data = cars, aes(x = dist, y = speed)) +

-geom_point(aes(size = speed2, colour = speed2)) +
+geom_point(aes(size = speed2, color = speed2)) +

 scale_color_brewer(type = "seq", palette = "RdPu") + # Seq is for sequential; "RdPu" is a palette type